synfron/ReshaperForBurp/docs/Rules.md

 Use Regex Replace - Use regex on the source value.

 Regex Pattern - The Regex pattern to run on the source value.
-If there is a successful match, a Regex replace is performed on the value using `Regex Replacement Text`.
+If there is a successful match, a Regex replacement is performed on the value using `Regex Replacement Text`.
 Only available if `Use Regex Replace` is selected.
 Supports variable tags.

-Regex Pattern - The replacement value to use in the Regex replace.
+Regex Pattern - The replacement value to use in the Regex replacement.
 Only available if `Use Regex Replace` is selected.
 Supports variable tags.

 Destination Message Value - The HTTP/WebSocket event entity to set the value of.